eapearce/shopping_list/docs/tutorial/search_user_parameter.md

 # Tutorial: Search for a user by parameter

+Complete this tutorial to learn how to search for a user by the desired parameter.
+Expect this tutorial to take about 10 minutes to complete.

-You can search for users by any of the following parameters:
+You can search users by any of the following parameters:

 * `firstName`
 * `lastName`